 Another crucial factor for understanding calorie burning during running is oxygen consumption.
 Oxygen uptake plays a significant role in determining the energy expenditure during any physical activity.
 As the intensity of running increases, the body requires more oxygen to meet the increased demand for energy.
 This increased oxygen consumption leads to a higher calorie burn.

-See also How many calories are in a pump of white mocha
+See also How many calories in one corn roti

 Insight: Running at higher intensities has the potential to burn more calories due to the increased oxygen consumption, which results in a higher metabolic rate and energy expenditure.